bids-standard/BEP028_BIDSprov/examples/heudiconv/README.md

 1. The `Environments` term is not defined in the current BIDS Prov context, hence we define environments as `Entities`.

-2. Listing all the DICOM files used by the dcm2niix conversion steps would lower readability of the JSON-LD provenance files.
+2. Listing all the DICOM files used by the heudiconv conversion steps would lower readability of the JSON-LD provenance files.
 Therefore we only listed the following directories as `Entities`:
 * `bids::sourcedata/hirni-demo/acq1/dicoms/example-dicom-structural-master/dicoms`
 * `bids::sourcedata/hirni-demo/acq2/dicoms/example-dicom-functional-master/dicoms`